secinthenet/crypto-guide/README.md

     private key by exploiting a weakness in ECDSA, whereas knowing only the address adds another security layer: inverting a cryptographic hash.

-From now on, "seeds" may refer to raw BIP32 seeds, BIP39 mnemonics, or individual private keys.
+From now on, "seeds" may refer to anything that can be used to derive private keys, including BIP32 seeds, BIP39 mnemonics, and individual private keys.

 ## Overview